Canary Islands, Spain

 Important note: do not leave the signposted paths when hiking or cycling, as it can be dangerous and cause damage to the environment.
 The only shops in La Graciosa are located in Caleta de Sebo, so make sure that you have enough water and food before you leave the village.
 We also recommend bringing a hat and sunscreen with you, as there is no shade on the island.

-La Graciosa's cycling and hiking paths lead to impressive volcanic mountains
+La Graciosa's cycling and hiking paths leading to impressive volcanic mountains

 Food in La Graciosa